nvpro-samples/vk_gaussian_splatting/README.md

 The Rendering Panel provides controls to fine-tune the rendering process.
 Users can adjust the following parameters:
 *	**V-Sync** – Toggles vertical synchronization on or off.
 Disabling V-Sync is recommended when benchmarking to obtain accurate performance measurements in the Profiler Panel.
 *	**Sorting Method** – Chooses between GPU-based radix sort or CPU-based asynchronous sorting.
+*	**Lazy CPU Sorting** – When the CPU Sorting Method is selected, enabling this option will trigger a new sorting pass only when the viewpoint changes.
+Otherwise, sorting will continuously restart as soon as the previous sorting process completes.
 *	**Pipeline** – Selects the rendering pipeline, either Mesh Shader or Vertex Shader.
 *	**Frustum Culling** – Defines where frustum culling is performed: in the distance compute shader, vertex shader, or mesh shader.
 Culling can also be disabled for performance comparisons.
+*   **Frustum Dilation** – Adjusts the frustum culling bounds to account for the fact that visibility is tested only at the center of each splat, rather than its full elliptical shape.
+A positive value expands the frustum by the given percentage, reducing the risk of prematurely discarding splats near the frustum boundaries.
+More advanced culling methods are left for future work.
 *	**Splat Scale** – Adjusts the size of the splats for visualization purposes.
 *	**Spherical Harmonics Degree** – Sets the degree of Spherical Harmonics (SH) used for view-dependent effects:
     *	0: Disables per splat view dependence of color.
 Uses SH of degree 0 only.